 There is not one single path to becoming a psychologist.
 However, all psychologists must undergo college education in an accredited institution to be able to practice psychology in any subfield.
 Many specializations also require additional licensure or training.

 Nowadays, online studying is becoming increasingly popular.
-Online education often allows for much greater flexibility so that you can adjust the speed and volume of content with your schedule and preferences.
-If you pick an established school, the quality of the knowledge acquired online should match that of the on-campus program.
+You'll find that online education often allows for much greater flexibility so that you can adjust the speed and volume of content with your schedule and preferences.
+So if you pick an established school, the quality of the knowledge acquired online should match that of the on-campus program.

 Here are the general steps to becoming a psychologist, and the time needed for each.